List of A.T.O.M. characters: Dragon

 Dragon (voiced by Keith Szarabajka) is a ninja mercenary and the only Eastern Jo-Lan master and is first seen when he was hired by unknown clientele to steal an inhibitor that drains its wearer of their strength.
 He met Paine when he and Paine were unexpectedly robbing the same place.
 Paine sent Spydah and Flesh to take care of him only for Dragon to easily defeat them both.
 An impressed Paine knew he was both a Jo-Lan master and a mercenary and tripled his pay to give him the inhibitor and capture Axel Manning.
+In "Fathers and Sons", Dragon is revealed to be a clone of Sebastian Manning, created by Lee during the Chrysalis project.